ddotcodes/100-days-of-code/log.md

 **Today's Progress**: Today I learned phython and i made pong game it was so hard for me at the beginning but it was so intresting

+### Day 22 :November 27, 2019

+**Today's Progress**: Today I learned phython and made some basic calculator and madlip game and it is so addictive